+Figure 3 Transmission comparison between 4G (left) and 5G (right).

 A mobile phone utilizes a hardware encoder, which supports high levels due to the high resolution camera.
 When a lower resolution video is inputted, an encoding delay is much smaller than one frame duration.

 Error resilience tools are studies so far.
 Some of them are standardized in the existing video coding standard.
 Flexible macroblock order (FMO), arbitrary slice order (ASO), and redundant slice (RS) are well-known tools.
 Although such tools are useful under a varying wireless environment, they are not supported by the most encoders and decoders.
 One reason is a hardware complexity and another is an improvement of network reliability.
 For example, 4G long term evolution (4G LTE) employs both hybrid automatic repeat request (HARQ) and ARQ on layer 1 and 2, respectively.
 UDP/IP datagram is much reliable than the past generation.